jonsaadfalcon/EmbeddingRecycling_PaperSubmission/README.md

 # Embedding Recycling
 ## Datasets

-To access our datasets for text classification and named-entity recognition (NER), please go to the folders titled `text_classification` and `ner` in the [SciBERT](https://github.com/allenai/scibert) repository.
+To access our datasets for text classification and named-entity recognition (NER), please go to the folders titled `text_classification` and `ner` in the `data` folder of the [SciBERT](https://github.com/allenai/scibert/) repository.

 To access our datasets for question answering (QA), please access the TriviaQA and SQuAD datasets on HuggingFace at the following links: